 Secondly, if there is no pre-existing trust between hiring managers and contractors, a role currently filled by staffing agencies, it becomes harder for the buyer and seller to make the jump.
 Such cases will always require humans and therefore staffing agencies to source, screen, and sell a candidate on the job and the convince the manager on the candidate too.

 Thirdly, staffing agencies have been reducing the biggest risk in using contractors for many decades by becoming the employer of record for contract workers.
-Co-employment risks, worker classification, labor laws, taxes and compliance are such serious issues that any company contemplating using an online platform first considers 'What is the cost to our company's brand, if we were fined by the Labor Dept or by an employee for misclassifying contractors?'.
+Co-employment risks, worker classification, labor laws, taxes and compliance are such serious issues that any company contemplating using an online platform first considers 'What is the cost to our company's brand, if we were fined by the Labor Dept or sued by an employee for misclassifying independent contractors?'.

 Talent not accessible by staffing agencies.
 The best freelancers can be located anywhere in the world.
 The best freelancers don’t post their resumes on job boards.
 If they do choose freelance, they get their projects through referrals or freelancer marketplaces.
 Staffing agencies struggle with such low volume niche skills because it breaks their model and they ae not used to hiring on marketplaces.